Board of Zoning Appeals

 Meeting Procedure

-Petitioner appears on his/her own behalf, or by representation.
-Failure to do so will result in the petition being tabled and the petitioner is responsible for covering all fees associated with rescheduling the meeting.
+The petitioner appears on his/her own behalf, or by representation.
+Failure to do so will result in the petition being tabled and the petitioner responsible for covering all fees associated with rescheduling the meeting.

 Meeting format is as follows: